John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

 The JOYO JF-02 may be known to some as a clone or copy of Fulltone’s OCD distortion pedal; a considerably more expensive offering.
 The quality difference between the OCD and the JF-02 does not match the price difference, however, with the JOYO JF-02 providing a solid sound that far exceeds its price tag.

 The pedal itself is of typical design—a decorated metal housing with a latch switch and controls at the top end of the unit.
 Said controls come in the form of gain, level, and tone dials, as well as a high and low toggle.
-As you have probably guessed, switching between the low and high setting will give you a bass or treble boost respectively.
+As you have probably guessed, switching between the low and high settings will give you a bass or treble boost respectively.

 The JOYO JF-02 is good for recreating the tone of late 70s tube amplifiers, and for the price is well worth having even if it’s only as a backup.
-The controls have a tendency to betray that low price at times, feeling a bit cheap inaccurate, but in general this is a solid pedal.
+The controls have a tendency to betray that low price at times, feeling a bit cheap inaccurate, but in general, this is a solid pedal.

 JF-02 Video Review